vatpac-technology/sops/docs/terminal/adelaide.md

 </figure>

 #### Adelaide Radar (AAR)
 AAR is responsible for the provision of FIS in Class G airspace within the AD TMA.
-It is a role normally performed by AAE but can be delegated to any TMA controller.
-The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identifying them, performing any necessary coordination, then handing them to the relevant controller who will issue clearance if appropriate.
-[Explicit coordation requirements](#between-aar-and-tcu) exist between AAR and other TCU positions.
+It is a role normally performed by the controller responsible for **AAE**.
+The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.

-!!! example
-    During a busy event, AAE is experiencing a high workload and wishes to delegate the AAR role to AAW controller who isn't as busy.

 ## Local Procedures
 ### Scenic Coastal Flights